Programmatic 101: What’s In It for Publishers?

 Think about it like this: You’re the same popular sports website.
 And Joe’s Sports Shack loves advertising on your website.
 He can’t get enough, and he keeps coming back for more.
 Every quarter that he spends on your site directly, he sees an in-store traffic uptick.
 And now Joe wants to spend more money with you.
 He needs your help geo-targeting a nearby little league tournament with mobile ads.
 And Joe, busy guy that he is, also recently put together a TV spot and he’s wondering if you can help him run a video campaign.
 With DSP technology, you’ll never have to say no to Joe.

-Well, I see the benefit for advertisers in this scenario.
+Well, I see the benefit for programmatic advertisers in this scenario.
 What’s in it for me?

 Audience extension allows you to follow your readers after they leave the page, which turns your website traffic into audience segment data.
 You’re now selling audiences to advertisers – instead of physical ad units – which allows you to monetize your readership, web traffic and increase inventory capacity.